 The Premack Principle, which can be defined as 'Grandma's Rule,' was introduced by psychologist David Premack in the 1960s.
 Simply put, it suggests that behaviors we’re more likely to do can help us define the Premack principle by motivating us to tackle those we’re less keen on.
 For instance, if your child gets to dive into a fun activity—like playing a video game—after finishing a less exciting task, such as homework, they’re more inclined to get that homework done.

-To understand this principle, we must define the Premack principle, which is rooted in operant conditioning and has been widely studied, showing great success in various environments, including autism therapy.
+To understand this principle, we must define the Premack principle, which is rooted in and has been widely studied, showing great success in various environments, including autism therapy.
 In fact, research reveals that thoughtfully incorporating preferred activities can significantly boost completion rates for children with autism.
 By understanding this principle, you can tap into your child's natural likes to guide them toward positive behaviors and help them complete tasks, fostering independence and supporting their overall growth.

 However, it’s essential to think about the ethical aspects and potential limits of this approach.
 For instance, keeping rewards unpredictable can help maintain motivation.
 So, let’s explore this together and see how we can make the most of these insights for your child’s development!